-- 101.7.1 Freestyle Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance using any desired stroke(s).
-Freestyle finish rules apply. - 101.7.2 Medley Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance in the following order: first, backstroke; second, breaststroke; third, butterfly; fourth, freestyle.
-Rules pertaining to each stroke used shall govern where applicable.
+101.7.1 Freestyle Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance using any desired stroke(s).
+Freestyle finish rules apply.

+101.7.2 Medley Relay-Four swimmers on each team, each to swim one-fourth of the prescribed distance in the following order: first, backstroke; second, breaststroke; third, butterfly; fourth, freestyle.
+Rules pertaining to each stroke as described in article 101.6 (Individual Medley) shall govern.
 At the end of each leg, the finish rules for that stroke apply.